mlzarathustra/ondes/TO-DO.md

-# Ondes synth - to do
+# OndeSynth - to do

   - EnvGen
     - two modes (or maybe two outputs)